YuxiaWu/SimpleDyG/README.md

 `bash csv2res.sh`

-The final data is saved in:  ./resources. including the train/val/test data
+The final data is saved in:  ./resources. including the train/val/test data.

+We provide the final processed data of UCI for runing our model.

 ## Train the model